aty13/TurnBasedGame/README.md

     }

-    // Restore the current game data from the match object. unarchiveMatchData(matchData: match.matchData!)
+    // Restore the current game data from the match object. decodeGameData(matchData: match.matchData!)
 }
 ```

-The match object also contains data, such as the current count, that this method unarchives to update the game view interface.
-The `TurnBasedGame.archiveMatchData()` and `TurnBasedGame.unarchiveMatchData()` methods store just the game properties that you need to continue playing when GameKit sends turn-based events between participants.
+The match object also contains data, such as the current count, that this method encodes to update the game view interface.
+The `TurnBasedGame.encodeGameData()` and `TurnBasedGame.decodeGameData()` methods store just the game properties that you need to continue playing when GameKit sends turn-based events between participants.

 ## Forfeit a turn-based match